basil08/basil08.github.io/content/about.md

 ## Brief Intro

-It is difficult to express exactly what I like because they encompass a lot of things.
-It is, perhaps, because of the precocious habit of reading books that I was lucky to develop.

-I want to be better than what other people think other people ought to be.
-Recently, I jokingly began describing myself as a cross between an autodidactic polymath and a Romantic.
+I'm interested in STEM and building solutions.
+I love to read.
+I'm crazy about learning even the craziest, most challenging things (!)
+I'm a Kup 1 in Taekwondo, I love generosity and kindness, and have become a film buff recently.
+I jokingly began describing myself as a cross between an autodidactic polymath and a Romantic.
 And that's a good working definition.

 This blog is an attempt to make learning rewarding for others.
 It is also partly my scratchpad to note thoughts and ideas.
 I hold empowerment and freedom as two fundamental human rights and strive to make them accessible and actionable through my work.